hexo-/flask-xadmin/README.rst

 Flask-xAdmin
 ============

-Flask-xAdmin is an *extended* Flask-Admin extension for admin apps, standing on the shoulders of giants: Flask, SQLAlchemy, Flask-Security and Flask-Admin.
+Flask-xAdmin is an *extended* extension :) of Flask-Admin standing on the shoulders: Flask, SQLAlchemy, Flask-Security and Flask-Admin.

 Introduction
 ------------